 Fused ceramic crowns will take more stress than is practical for an All-ceramic dental crown.
 Porcelain fused to gold crowns looks like natural teeth and are stronger than ceramic crowns.
 They offer a natural-looking solution for a broken tooth, cracked tooth, or teeth.
 Fused ceramic crowns can be colored to match the surrounding teeth to provide an attractive appearance.
 They are a good choice for front or back teeth.

 We offer several choices in caps and crowns.

-Dr. Cohen will help you decide if a porcelain fused to gold crown is the most appropriate system to achieve strongest the most natural looking restoration for your smile.
+Dr. Cohen will help you decide if a porcelain fused to gold crown is the most appropriate system to achieve your smile's strongest, most natural-looking restoration.